 It’s the sleep

 According to the National Institutes of Health, teens need to clock between 9 and 10 hours of sleep a night because of their rapid physical and neurological growth.
 Teen sleep is further complicated by the fact that during puberty, circadian rhythms shift, a phenomenon called sleep phase delay.
-Essentially, adolescents don’t get tired until 10 or 11 at night, and they’re still in sleep mode past 8 am.
+Essentially, adolescents don’t get tired until 10 or 11 at night, and they’re still in sleep mode at 8 am.
 (Which is why in 2014 the American Academy of Pediatrics recommended that middle and high schools start their day no earlier than 8:30 am to combat teen sleep deprivation.)

 Anything that interferes with teens getting the sleep they need is going to impact their functioning, says Vernon.
 But when kids (or adults) bring their phones to bed with them, it creates kind of a perfect storm of sleep pathology.
 Time spent scrolling and liking is obviously time not spent sleeping, and the content itself is more likely to be stimulating than soporific.
 Then there’s the fact that the light from screens has been shown to affect melatonin production, interfering with the ability to fall asleep.
 Finally, teens have such an intense bond with their phones that the pull to engage with them is hard to resist.